-Where is the default rough opening size for
+Where is the default rough opening size for doors and windows set?

 What can you do to prevent objects on a particular layer from being selected?

 What are two ways that manually edited wall framing can be protected when other wall framing needs to be rebuilt?